robwatsongtr/crucibleBuild/README.md

-# CrucibleBuild - AI Programming Mentor
+# CrucibleBuild - Programming Mentor

 CrucibleBuild is a project-based technical mentorship CLI application.
 Run it in a project directory — it watches your files, holds context of what you've written, and chats with you in the terminal.
-The AI mentor is constrained by a profile: it cannot write code or give solutions, but it can explain architecture, point at concepts, answer questions, and give feedback on code you wrote.
+The mentor is constrained by a profile: it cannot write code or give solutions, but it can explain architecture, point at concepts, answer questions, and give feedback on code you wrote.

 ### The first and flagship project is Luthor — a Turing-complete interpreted programming language built in two passes: a Python pass and a C++ rewrite.